By Amy Hunt

 Now that your toilet is gleaming, make a point to schedule this routine into your regular chores.
 For the best results and optimal toilet stain prevention, clean your toilet thoroughly once a week.
 Not only does that keep your bathroom looking, smelling, and feeling fresh, but it also helps prevent future staining and mineral deposit buildup.
 Plus, it makes future toilet cleaning much faster and easier.

 If, for any reason, you can't get to your regularly scheduled cleaning, try the toilet tank hack.
 Simply pour four cups of white vinegar into your toilet tank.
 Let it soak for an hour or two, then give it a couple of flushes.
 This method won't be as thorough as a full toilet cleaning, but it will help dislodge any hard mineral buildup in your toilet tank and dissolve any surface staining in your toilet bowl.
+White vinegar can also be incredibly useful when assessing how to clean aluminum.

 Amy Hunt is Life Channel Editor at womanandhome.com, having been with the brand since 2015.
 She began as the magazine's features assistant before moving over to digital as a News and Features Writer, before becoming Senior Writer, and now a Channel Editor.
 She has worked on either women's lifestyle websites previously too—including Woman's Weekly, Goodto.com, Woman, and Woman's Own.
 In 2019, Amy won the Digital Journalist of the Year award at the AOP Awards, for her work on womanandhome.com.
 She is passionate about everything from books, to homes, to food and the latest news on the royal family.
 When she isn't editing or updating articles on cleaning, homewares, the newest home gadgets, or the latest books releases for the website, she's busy burying her nose in a gripping thriller, practising yoga, or buying new homeware of her own.